By grouping dates in a pivot table, you can create instant reports.

 - Click OK.

-You can also use above steps to group dates in the pivot table by minutes and seconds.
+You can also use the above steps to group dates in the pivot table by minutes and seconds.

 In the below pivot table, you have dates ranging from 01-Oct-2014 to 31-Jun-2015.

 And you want to create a group of dates by month, but only for 6 months of 2015 and all the months of 2014 in one group.
-Well, you can also create a group of dates by using a custom range, follow these simple steps for this.

 - Untick starting and ending date in auto option.
 And, enter your custom dates.